 Also, don't miss the free classical music concerts in emblematic sites such as the Spanish Steps, Piazza Navona, the Colosseum, the Pantheon and Piazza del Campidoglio, on the Capitoline Hill, for a unique experience!

-4. Behold the blooming of thousands of roses... some of them very curious!
+5. Contemplate the blooming of thousands of roses...
+Some of them very curious!

 If you want to observe Rome from another angle and enjoy a breathtaking panorama in spring I recommend you to visit the Municipal Rose Garden, located on the Aventine Hill, right in front of the ruins.